-François-Xavier Standaert, Nicolas Veyrat-Charvillon, Elisabeth Oswald, Benedikt Gierlichs, Marcel Medwed, Markus Kasper, Stefan Mangard
+François-Xavier Standaert1, Nicolas Veyrat-Charvillon1, Elisabeth Oswald2, Benedikt Gierlichs3, Marcel Medwed4, Markus Kasper5, Stefan Mangard6.

-Université catholique de Louvain, Crypto Group, Belgium.
-University of Bristol, Department of Computer Science, UK.
-K.U.
-Leuven, ESAT/SCD-COSIC and IBBT, Belgium.
-Graz University of Technology, IAIK, Austria.
-Ruhr University Bochum, Horst Görtz Institute for IT Security, Germany.
-Infineon Technologies AG, Security Innovation, Germany.
+1 Université catholique de Louvain, Crypto Group, Belgium.

+- 2 University of Bristol, Department of Computer Science, UK. - 3 K.U.
+Leuven, ESAT/SCD-COSIC and IBBT, Belgium. - 4 Graz University of Technology, IAIK, Austria.

+5 Ruhr University Bochum, Horst Görtz Institute for IT Security, Germany.
+6 Infineon Technologies AG, Security Innovation, Germany.

 Abstract.
 In a recent work, Mangard et al. showed that under certain assumptions, the (so-called) standard univariate side-channel attacks using a distance-of-means test, correlation analysis and Gaussian templates are essentially equivalent.
 In this paper, we show that in the context of multivariate attacks against masked implementations, this conclusion does not hold anymore.
-In other words, while a single distinguisher can be used to compare the susceptibility of different unprotected devices to first-order DPA, understanding second-order attacks requires to carefully investigate the information leakages and the adversaries exploiting these leakages, separately.
-Using a framework put forward by Standaert et al. at Eurocrypt 2009, we provide the first analysis that considers these two questions in the case of a masked device exhibiting a Hamming weight leakage model.
-Our results lead to new intuitions regarding the efficiency of various practically-relevant distinguishers.
+While a single distinguisher can be used to compare the susceptibility of different unprotected devices to first-order DPA, understanding second-order attacks requires to carefully investigate the information leakages and the adversaries exploiting these leakages, separately.
+Using a framework put forward by Standaert et al. at Eurocrypt 2009, we provide the first analysis that explores these two topics in the case of a masked implementation exhibiting a Hamming weight leakage model.
+Our results lead to refined intuitions regarding the efficiency of various practically-relevant distinguishers.
 Further, we also investigate the case of second- and third-order masking (i.e. using three and four shares to represent one value).
-It turns out that moving to higher-order masking only leads to significant security improvements if the secret sharing is combined with a sufficient amount of noise.
+This evaluation confirms that higher-order masking only leads to significant security improvements if the secret sharing is combined with a sufficient amount of noise.
 Eventually, we show that an information theoretic analysis allows determining this necessary noise level, for different masking schemes and target security levels, with high accuracy and smaller data complexity than previous methods.